-Every year we attend a large number of alcohol and drug related fire.
+Every year we attend a large number of alcohol and drug related fires.
 The cause is usually people drinking alcohol and then falling asleep whilst cooking or smoking.

 It only takes one act of carelessness when smoking or cooking to result in someone losing their home, their possessions or, ultimately, their life.